On the densities of covering numbers and abundant numbers: Stronger versions of Del eglise's moment bounds

 \section{Stronger versions of Del\'eglise's moment bounds}

 As mentioned in Section \ref{sec:upbdcomp}, we numerically bound the quantities $A_y(x)$ by computed values $\widetilde{A}_y(x) \geq A_y(x)$ which are obtained by calculations which closely follow those used by Del\'eglise.
 We extend his calculations in order to allow for higher moments $r$ and larger values of $y$.
+In particular, starting with \eqref{eq:moment}, we bound the moment where we have written